infinitiessoft/skyport/README.md

 admin_tenant_name = service
 ```

-With keystone strategy registered, each profile's id need to be configured correspond with a different keystone tenant's id to work with it.
+Once the Keystone strategy is registered, each profile's ID will need to be configured to correspond with a seperate Keystone tenant's ID to work with it.

 #### Configure policy.json

-Skyport follows OpenStack's access control mechanism using the config/policy.json file to define access control rules that apply to each API.
-For more information about configuring policy.json, refer to [The policy.json file](http://docs.openstack.org/kilo/config-reference/content/policy-json-file.html)
+Skyport follows OpenStack's access control mechanism using the config/policy.json file to define access control rules that applies to each API.
+For more information about configuring policy.json, refer to [the policy.json file](http://docs.openstack.org/kilo/config-reference/content/policy-json-file.html)

 ## Using Rest API
-Skyport default listens on port 9999.
+Skyport listens to port 9999 by default.
 The examples in this section use [cURL](http://curl.haxx.se/) commands.
 For information about the OpenStack Compute(Nova) 2.0 APIs, see [Openstack Nova 2.0 API Reference](http://developer.openstack.org/api-ref-compute-v2.html).
-Using a cURL command like the following command to list servers:
+The following cURL command is used to list servers:

 ```curl
 curl -H "X-Auth-Token:{token}" http://localhost:9999/v2/{profile_id}/servers